EUROPE MARKETS: European Stocks Rise, Lifted By Oil Firms And Burberry

 European stocks broadly rose on Wednesday, lifted by a rally in oil stocks and with Burberry driving luxury goods stocks higher after a well-received trading update.

-In focus on Wednesday, U.S. Federal Reserve Chairwoman Janet Yellenwill give a testimony before Congress at 3 p.m.
+In focus on Wednesday, U.S. Federal Reserve Chairwoman Janet Yellen will testify before Congress at 3 p.m.
 London time, or 10 a.m.
 Eastern Time.

 Over the next two days, the market will be looking for answers with regards to whether there will be more Fed interest-rate hikes and when the balance-sheet reduction for the central bank will begin, said James Hughes, chief market analyst at GKFX, in a note.